 Child custody disputes can be messy but you should not have to suffer a criminal conviction because of a custody dispute.
 There may be a number of legal reasons for violating a custody order.
 Additionally, the other parent may be making false accusations as a way to punish you or try to take away your parenting rights.

-Joshua Wilson is an experienced Missouri family and criminal defense attorney who has successfully helped clients facing interference with custody charges.
-Contact the Joshua Wilson Law Firm in Raymore today, online, or by calling (816) 331-9968.
+Our team is an experienced Missouri family and criminal defense law firm who has successfully helped clients facing interference with custody charges.
+Contact the Higher Level Legal Law Firm in Raymore today, online, or by calling (816) 331-9968.